tcpekin/test/README.md

 # test
 where i test things with git

-now i add a little in the master branch
+now i add a little in the master branch, and a second commit